Reinstall invites you to join us in revisiting classics of PC gaming days gone by. This week, Ben relearns World War 2 tactics in Brothers in Arms.

-Now almost a decade old, Road to Hill 30 has aged in places.
+Road to Hill 30 has aged in places.
 The lack of a sprint button makes combat feel less urgent.
 This is a game built around rushing between cover, but movement is more of a plod.
-There's a distinct lack of visual effects, too: no motion blur or lens flare.
+There's a distinct lack of visual effects, too.
 It's too clean to adequately capture the horrors of war.

 Worse is the AI.
 Despite you flanking them all the time, the enemies rarely try to flank you, instead waiting for you to come to them.
 Clearly at this stage in history concessions had to be made with regards to the complexity of enemy AI (blame Unreal 2), but it does dilute the sense of danger somewhat.
 You always feel like the attacker, never the defender.